Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Isabelle/HOL mechanisation

 \section{Isabelle/HOL mechanisation}

 \labelsect{Isabelle}

-This section discusses the mechanisation of these theories in the Isabelle/HOL interactive theorem prover~\cite{IsabelleHOL}.
-The mechanisation builds upon earlier work in~\cite{FMJournalAtomicSteps}, which mechanised the core rely-guarantee algebra.
+This section discusses the formalisation of our theories in the Isabelle/HOL interactive theorem prover~\cite{IsabelleHOL}.
+The Isabelle theories consist of two main components: a formalisation of the trace model overviewed in \refsect{model} and detailed in \cite{DaSMfaWSLwC}, and a formalisation of the concurrent refinement algebra presented in this paper, which builds upon earlier work in~\cite{FMJournalAtomicSteps}, which formalised the core rely-guarantee algebra.
+The current refinement algebra is built up as a hierarchy of theories based on the axiomisation in \reffig{axioms}, where each of the axioms has been shown to hold in the semantic model.
+The refinement laws presented in the paper are proven on the basis of the algebraic theories. \footnote{The Isabelle proofs tend to be more detailed than those in this paper; the latter are designed to be more readable.}

 At a high-level, the Isabelle theories come as a set of \textit{locales} (proof environments), which have been parameterised by the primitive algebraic operators (sequential composition, weak conjunction, parallel composition, and the lattice operators) and primitive commands (program-step, environment-step, test, and $\Abort$).
-The primitive algebraic operators and primitive commands are each assumed to satisfy the axioms presented in the appendices of \iffullpaper this paper\else \cite{DLfDCPiaRGSX}\fi; they are also used as the basis for defining derived commands, such as relies, guarantees, idle and programming constructs.
-In the theory, all properties -- including those of the derived commands -- are proved from the axioms of those primitives, just as they are in this paper.
+The primitive algebraic operators and primitive commands are each assumed to satisfy the axioms presented in \reffig{axioms}.
+They are used as the basis for defining the derived commands in \reffig{commands}, such as relies, guarantees, expressions, and programming constructs.
+In the theory, all properties -- including those of the derived commands -- are proved from the axioms of those primitives and lemmas/laws that are built up in a hierarchy of theories.

 A consequence of this axiomatic, parameterised theory structure is that any semantic model providing suitable definitions of the primitives can gain access to the full library of theorems by using Isabelle's \textit{instantiate} command and dispatching the required axioms.
-We have also developed a set of Isabelle theories that provide a trace-based model for the axiomatic theories based on the approach in~\cite{DaSMfaWSLwC}; that shows the consistency of our axiomatic theories.